polkadot-js/docs/docs/substrate/extrinsics.md

 - **interface**: `api.tx.contracts.updateSchedule`
 - **summary**:   Updates the schedule for metering contracts.

-  The schedule must have a greater version than the stored schedule.
+  The schedule's version cannot be less than the version of the stored schedule.
+If a schedule does not change the instruction weights the version does not need to be increased.
+Therefore we allow storing a schedule that has the same version as the stored one.

 ___